By: Joanna Carbajal

 - Tactile safety signaling

 We optimize our designed parts to decrease print time and reduce cost per part using additive manufacturing so that the maritime industry can obtain spare parts within 24 hours.
-At Ivaldi, we meet customer needs by making changes and adjustments to customize parts.
+At Ivaldi, we meet customer needs by making changes and adjustments to custom parts.
 Compare this to injection molding, where you have to commit to a mold once it is created because the tooling to create the mold is expensive.